Miezhiko/Kathoey/README.md

 # Usage

-Serialization from xml and export to rudano
-(tho, export is really optional, export from xml is enough fast)
+Serialization from xml and export to binary serialized format (tho, export is optional, export from xml is fast enough)

 ```rust
 fn from_xml() -> eyre::Result<()> {